 With an oral examination and x-rays of the mouth, Drs.
-Wolf, Perry, Gray and Koslovsky can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+Wolf, Perry and Gray can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.